 In addition to the positive effects of protein on sleep quality, there is also a bit of evidence that supports consuming extra protein while sleeping may aid in weight loss and muscle growth!
 A 2014 study showed overweight/obese adults who consumed whey protein before bed (30g) lost more fat mass and felt more satiated than those who consumed it in the morning or afternoon.
 Keep in mind, the participants were instructed to follow a reduced-calorie diet (1,400 cal/day), workout 3x weekly AND stick to their normal eating habits outside of supplementing with 30g of whey before bed.

 Use protein supplement as an alternative to going hungry at night

-Many people tend not to eat anything after dinner because they don't have any food available or they just feel like fasting; however, doing so could set them up for failure.
+Many people tend not to eat anything after dinner because they don't have any food available or they just feel like fasting; however, there are some benefits to consuming protein in the evening.
 By turning to protein shakes before bed, individuals won't feel hungry or wake up in the middle of the night craving food.
 Instead, protein shakes for weight loss can help them to maintain their daily caloric intake while still feeling satisfied before bedtime.

 Use protein supplement as a nighttime snack

 Sometimes you just feel like having something right before bed, whether it's because you're bored or just want to settle your stomach before turning in for the night.
 Protein supplements can be great alternatives if you find yourself snacking on other foods during the night.
 Protein drinks can also make for an excellent post-workout snack.